acucciniello/acucciniello.com/_posts/2017-05-19-How-to-Accelerate-Learning-as-a-Developer.md

 ## Introduction

-Has there been a time where you said to yourself "I want to learn how to play Angular!" or "I want to learn Ruby on Rails!"
-So being probably completely clueless as where to start, you go over to trusty Google search "How to learn Ruby on Rails".
+Has there been a time where you said to yourself "I want to learn how to use Angular!" or "I want to learn Ruby on Rails!"
+So being probably completely clueless as where to start, you go over to trusty Google search with "How to learn Ruby on Rails".
 This takes you over to a random tutorial, you read it over, take some notes, and never actually go anywhere with it.
-The tutorials would throw so much information at you, or sometimes too little  and you would have incomplete knowledge or completely confused and overwhelmed.
+The tutorials would throw so much information at you, or sometimes too little  and you would have wither incomplete knowledge of how it all works or  be completely confused and overwhelmed.

-Well lucky for you, I have spent so much time through trial and error, I have come up with a process that could take you from zero to application creator in shorter time.
+Well lucky for you, I have spent so much time through trial and error, I have come up with a process that could take you from zero to application creator in much shorter time.

 ## Start with the End in Mind